alecramsay/baseline/notes/states.md

 ## Runtime Issues

 - NY* -- Has connectivity issues that had to be addressed by hand. <<< baselined: TODO - reported not contiguous
-- CA* -- Uses tracts & BGs and has connectivity issues. <<< TODO
+- CA* -- Uses tracts & BGs and has connectivity issues. <<< TODO - translate tract-assignment file to a BAF

 ## Data Issues

 - FL* -- The census shapes are bad.
-Use a custom script to ingest DRA's corrected shapes & data.
+Use a custom script to ingest DRA's corrected shapes & data. <<< baselined

 ## Other States